brianc/node-postgres/README.md

 ## Contributing

-__I love contributions.__
+__We love contributions!__

-You are welcome contribute via pull requests.
-If you need help getting the tests running locally feel free to email me or gchat me.
+If you need help getting the tests running locally or have any questions about the code when working on a patch please feel free to email me or gchat me.

 I will __happily__ accept your pull request if it:
 - __has tests__
 - looks reasonable
 - does not break backwards compatibility
-- satisfies jshint

 Information about the testing processes is in the [wiki](https://github.com/brianc/node-postgres/wiki/Testing).

-If you need help or have questions about constructing a pull request I'll be glad to help out as well.
+Open source belongs to all of us, and we're all invited to participate!

 ## Support